doctest/doctest/doc/markdown/assertions.md

 - ```<LEVEL>_THROWS(expression)```

-Expects that an exception (of any type) is be thrown during evaluation of the expression.
+Expects that an exception (of any type) is thrown during evaluation of the expression.

 * ```<LEVEL>_THROWS_AS(expression, exception_type)```